Websoft9Archive/alibabacloud-platform/docs/else-faq.md

 We do not offer free images on AlibabaCloud.
 If you want to use our deployment package freely, please download our automation script via [Github] (https://github.com/websoft9) and deploy it via Ansible

-#### Is there a difference between the Github script deployment and the Azure cloud market image deployment for Websoft9?
+#### Is there a difference between the Github script deployment and the Cloud deployment for Websoft9?

 The deployment results are the same, but the deployment is different.